 Club licensing criteria Requirements divided into five categories (sporting, infrastructure, personnel and administrative, legal and financial), to be fulfilled by the licence applicant for it to be granted the relevant licence by the FFA.
 Club Licensing Quality Standard Document that defines the minimum requirements with which the licensor must comply to operate the club licensing system.
 Club monitoring requirements Requirements to be fulfilled by a UEFA licensee that has qualified for a UEFA club competition.
 Control The power to govern the financial and operating policies of an entity so as to obtain benefits from its activities.
 Control may be gained by share ownership, statutes or agreement.
 Costs of acquiring a player's registration Amounts paid and/or payable for the acquisition of a player's registration, excluding any internal development or other costs.
 They include: a) Transfer fee, including training compensation and solidarity contributions, paid and/or payable to another football club and/or a third party to secure the player's registration; b) Agents/intermediaries fees; and c) Other direct costs of acquiring the player's registration, e.g. transfer fee levy.
 Deadline for submission of the application to the licensor The date by which the FFA requires licence applicants to have submitted all relevant information for their application for the relevant licence.
 Event or condition of major economic importance An event or condition that is considered material to the financial statements of the reporting entity/entities and would require a different (adverse) presentation of the results of the operations, financial position and net assets of the reporting entity/entities if it occurred during the preceding financial reporting period.

 Future financial information Information in respect of the financial performance and position of the club in the reporting periods ending in the years following commencement of the UEFA club competitions.
 Government Group Any form of government, including government agencies, government departments and similar bodies, whether local or national.
 A parent and all its subsidiaries.
 A parent is an entity that has one or more subsidiaries.
 A subsidiary is an entity, including an unincorporated entity such as a partnership that is controlled by another entity (known as the parent).
 Image rights payments Amounts due to employees (either directly or indirectly) as a result of contractual agreements with the licence applicant for the right to exploit their image or reputation in relation to football and/or non-football activities.
 International Financial Reporting Standards (IFRS) Standards and Interpretations adopted by the International Accounting Standards Board (IASB).
-They comprise: International Financial Reporting Standards; Standards; International Accounting Standards; Joint control Standards; International Accounting Standards; and Interpretations originated by the International Financial Reporting Interpretations Committee (IFRIC) or the former Standing Interpretations
+They comprise: International Financial Reporting Standards; International Accounting Standards; and Interpretations originated by the International Financial Reporting Interpretations Committee (IFRIC) or the former Standing Interpretations Committee (SIC).
+Joint control The contractually agreed sharing of control over an economic activity, which exists only when the strategic financial and operating decisions relating to the activity require the unanimous consent of the parties sharing control (the venturers).
+Joint venture A contractual arrangement whereby two or more parties undertake an economic activity